-Source: NM UJI 13-2006, modified to meet unanimity requirement and with added last sentence (Duty to Deliberate) It is your sworn duty as jurors to discuss the case with one another in an effort to reach agreement if you can do so.
-Each of you must decide the case for yourself, but only after full consideration of the evidence with the other members of the jury.
-While you are discussing the case, do not hesitate to re-examine your own opinion and change your mind if you become convinced that you are wrong.
-However, do not give up your honest beliefs solely because the others think differently, or merely to finish the case.
+You must consult with one another and deliberate in an effort to reach agreement if you can do so.
+Each of you must decide the case for yourself, but only after an impartial consideration of the evidence with your fellow jurors.
+During your deliberations, do not hesitate to reexamine your own opinions and change your mind if convinced that you were wrong.
+But do not give up your honest beliefs solely because of the opinion of your fellow jurors, or for the mere purpose of returning a verdict.